-Like many of my other movie reviews recently, Manchester By The Sea was finally released in more theaters, allowing me to see it.
+Like many of my other movie reviews recently, Manchester By The Sea was finally expanded to more theaters.
 Many critics and audience members are calling the movie the best of the year, and somewhat of a safe bet to take home the Oscar for Best Picture.
 I’ll be sure not to reveal any spoilers so that you can decide for yourself whether you think Manchester By The Sea is worthy of the praise.
 Be sure to comment at the bottom of the page to keep the conversation going!

 Manchester By The Sea is directed by Kenneth Lonergan and stars Casey Affleck, Lucas Hedges, and Michelle Williams.
 The film follows Lee Chandler (Affleck) who does some pretty remedial jobs such as plumbing when he finds out that his brother Joe (Kyle Chandler) has passed away.
 He learns upon reading Joe’s will that Joe has requested that he become the guardian of his 16 year old son Patrick (Hedges).
 As you learn in the film, this is a difficult task for Lee to undertake due to his very tortured past.

 As with a lot these movies that are released to critics as far as a month in advance of regular audiences being able to see the film, I found it imperative to stay away from as many reviews as possible so that my review is as original as possible.
 However, being as involved in the movie industry as I am now, it’s impossible to not hear the buzz that this movie has been getting.
 I was very intrigued to see if it would live up to the hype.